markusfleck/PARENT_GPU/README.md

 input.[g]bat is the result from the conversion to internal BAT coordinates done with BAT_builder or (subsequently) convert_BAT_to_GBAT.

-entropy.par is the binary output file, containing all the 1D and 2D entropy terms (from which the mutual information terms can be easiliy calculated).
+entropy.par is the binary output file, containing all the 1D and 2D entropy terms (from which the mutual information terms can be easily calculated).
 The header of the file includes the same information as for the .bat file as well as the numbers of bins which were used for the entropy calculation.
-See section
-2 for further information.
 The cpu_ram and gpu_ram parameters are the respective RAM amounts you want to provide.
 Assuming your system is not performing any other calculations (which I would discourage), be somewhat conservative with the cpu_ram and a little conservative with the gpu_ram.
 E. g., if your machine has 32 GB
 RAM and your GPU has 6 GB RAM, set 25 GiB for cpu_ram and 5.25 for gpu_ram.
 Being to aggressive here may result in either the Linux kernel or the NVIDIA driver killing your program, which might be a painful experience if you run a large system where the calculation takes a long time.
 From my experience by now, PARENT_GPU